meltoner/agrofelis/components/implement-2-degrees-rotating-mount/readme.md

 The Servo motor on its mount and with its attached gear producing a 0.3NM of torque is shown below.

 ![part 5](_figures/implement-2-degrees-rotating-mount-12-part-5.png)

+The full rotating mechanism with its Horizontal Gear Disk, Motor & Gear and 4 long screws is shown below

 ![part 5 actual](_figures/implement-2-degrees-rotating-mount-13-part-5-actal.jpg)

 ### Supporting Plastic Arcs